 Tools for finding LDD articles, papers, and technical reports

-Engineering Village is the search interface to four engineering databases: Compendex, Inspec, NTIS, and Knovel.
+Engineering Village is the search interface to three engineering databases: Compendex, Inspec, and Knovel.
 Compendex (1884-present) indexes citations and abstracts from over 5,000 engineering journals, conference papers, books, patents, dissertations, and technical reports.
 Inspec (1898-present) indexes citations and abstracts from journal articles, conference proceedings, books, and dissertations in engineering and physical sciences.
-NTIS (1964-present) indexes citations and abstracts of National Technical Information Service reports and audiovisual materials from sources such as NASA and the departments of Energy and Defense.
 Knovel provides ebooks on engineering and related subjects.

 The Civil Engineering Database (CEDB) indexes citations for all ASCE publications.
 The database covers all the journals, conference proceedings, books, standards, manuals, magazines, and newspapers published by ASCE.
 Journal papers with abstracts go back to 1970.
 Non-abstract journal records go back to 1958.
 The book records are complete dating back to the early 1900s.